Particular/docs.particular.net/nservicebus/sagas/index.md

 ## Starting a saga

 Since a saga manages the state of a long-running process, under which conditions should a new saga be created?
 Sagas are, in essence, a message driven state machine.
-The trigger to started this state machine is the arrival of one or more specified message types.
-In the previous example, assume say that a new saga should be started every time a message of type `StartOrder` arrives.
+The trigger to start this state machine is the arrival of one or more specified message types.
+In the previous example, assume a new saga should be started every time a message of type `StartOrder` arrives.
 This would be declared by adding `IAmStartedByMessages<StartOrder>` to the saga.

 NOTE: `IHandleMessages<StartOrder>` is redundant since `IAmStartedByMessages<StartOrder>` already implies that.